API reference

 The network.udp sub-module.

-Opens a UDP socket bound to host and port.
+Opens a UDP socket, optionally bound to port and address.
 Returns a socket object for sending and receiving datagrams.
 Requires network pledge.

 Vector Library